 Patient Reported Outcome Measures (PROMs) are collected by NHS Digital for hip and knee replacements.

-NHS Digital publishes casemix-adjusted health gain by provider each quarter.
-The graphs that follow are based on the most recently available 12-month period (April 2017 to March 2018, August 2018 release).
+NHS Digital publishes casemix-adjusted health gain by provider in February and August.
+The graphs that follow are based on the most recently available 12-month period (April 2017 to March 2018, final data, February 2019 release).